 As the community knows and becomes more aware about the disorder there is a shift towards others being empathetic rather than sympathetic to the families in the community.
 Our continuing workshops strives to accomplish this task with the DD population and the broader community.
 Community Awareness component comprise of collaborating with the community leaders, schools, churches and organizations in having forums, discussions and events about Autism.

-A quality and effective social and recreational program which provides support for 25 parents, grandparents and/or caregivers of a children with Autism, living at home, on a zoom platform to better foster communication and interaction between themselves and the broader community.
+A quality and effective social and recreational program which provides support for 25 parents, grandparents and/or caregivers of children with Autism and Developmental Disabilities living at home, on a zoom platform to better foster communication and interaction between themselves and the broader community.